gponeconsulting/TCC-IoT_Getting-Started_SODAQ_Temp-RH/README.md

 ## What you will need
 To follow this guide, you will The setup from the previous guide, with the addition of:
-- A Keyestudio DHT22 Temperature and Humidity Sensor Module
+- A Keyestudio DHT22 or DHT11 Temperature and Humidity Sensor Module which can be bought [here](https://www.jaycar.com.au/arduino-compatible-temperature-and-humidity-sensor-module/p/XC4520?gclid=EAIaIQobChMI5s3yo7nj8AIViGkqCh06QAoDEAQYASABEgKlt_D_BwE)
 - A breadboard and 3 wires OR some other way to connect the sensor to the SODAQ ExpLoRer

-You will still need to be in range of a Gateway connected to The Things Network which you can find out about [here](https://www.thethingsnetwork.org/community).
+You will still need to be in range of a Gateway connected to The Things Stack which you can find out about [here](https://www.thethingsnetwork.org/community).

 ## Step 1 - Install Library
-Install a library to help use the soil moisture sensor.
+Install a library to help use the temperature & humidity sensor.

 In the Arduino IDE:
 - Go to `Tools -> Manage Libraries`